 Offering choices for responsible product consumption, such as electronic or paperless products, is a crucial point of attention.
 Wolters Kluwer also promoted increased opportunities for environmentally-friendly work within its own facilities.
 In 2010, Wolters Kluwer produced 98% of all its books and 100% of all its journals units for the Tax & Accounting division and the Law & Business unit in the United States under Sustainable Forestry Initiative (SFI) or the Forest Stewardship Council (FSC) certifications.

 As in previous years, Wolters Kluwer’s Sustainability Report uses the G3 sustainability reporting guidelines of the Global Reporting Initiative as framework.
-In addition to the 2010 Sustainability Report, more recent examples and details on Wolters Kluwer’s sustainability efforts are available in the sustainability section of Wolters Kluwer’s website as well as a summary of 2010 accomplishments in the sustainability chapter of the 2010 Annual Report, which is also available as an iPad app.
+In addition to the 2010 Sustainability Report, more recent examples and details on Wolters Kluwer’s sustainability efforts are available in the sustainability section of Wolters Kluwer’s website as well as a summary of 2010 accomplishments in the sustainability chapter of the 2010 Annual Report.